Code-Institute-Submissions/MikeR94-CI-Project-Portfolio-2/README.md

         * Verify that the hiscores list gets updated when a player has completed the quiz and has refreshed the website
         * Verify that the "Clear Hiscores" button reloads the website and then clears the hiscores list so that it is empty
      * Contact Section
-        * Verify that the name input gives the user feedback if the name input doesn't validate
+        * Verify that the name input gives the player feedback if the name input doesn't validate
-        * Verify that the email input gives the user feedback if the email input doesn't validate
+        * Verify that the email input gives the player feedback if the email input doesn't validate
-        * Verify that the message input gives the user feedback if the message input doesn't validate
+        * Verify that the message input gives the player feedback if the message input doesn't validate
         * Verify that the "Sent Message" page is displayed if the contact form has been filled in correctly and the message as been successfully sent
-        * Verify that hovering over the tooltip next to name input will show the user some helpful information on how to enter a correct name
+        * Verify that hovering over the tooltip next to name input will show the player some helpful information on how to enter a correct name
-        * Verify that hovering over the tooltip next to email input will show the user some helpful information on how to enter a correct email
+        * Verify that hovering over the tooltip next to email input will show the player some helpful information on how to enter a correct email
-        * Verify that hovering over the tooltip next to message input will show the user some helpful information on how to enter a correct message
+        * Verify that hovering over the tooltip next to message input will show the player some helpful information on how to enter a correct message
         <br /><br />

 * ## Browser Compatibility